liuzhousi/FPGC4/Documentation/docs/c.md

 - Use clear function names, and defines with prefixes if necessary, to avoid conflicts
 - Use integers for pointers, as they are 32 bit
 - Use mostly integers, since these are the same size as a register
+- Program code is not different from any other place in memory, and therefore can be easily modified at runtime

 ### Main Memory Map
 This memory map visualizes where what is (or should) be stored where in memory: